Aged care - initial contact 065-01010070

 6 |

-What are the fees for home care and how are they calculated?
-My Aged Care provides assistance with estimating fees for aged care services.
+What are the individual contribution rates for Support at Home and how are they calculated?
+My Aged Care provides assistance with estimating individual contribution rates for aged care services.
 The caller can be booked with an Aged Care Specialist Officer (ACSO) if there is one located in their area, or referred to the My Aged Care website or phone service for assistance with estimating the cost of their care.

-Care recipients commencing a home care service on or after 1 July 2014 may be asked to pay:
+Care recipients who commenced a home care service on or after 1 July 2014 may have been asked to pay:

-Basic Daily Fee (BDF) There are 4 levels of BDF, aligned to the 4 home care package levels (level 1, 2, 3 and 4).
-Refer to the Department of Health and Aged Care's Schedule of Fees and Charges for the current home care BDF.
-Income-tested care fee (ITCF) Services Australia (or DVA if applicable) are responsible for the assessment of income to determine liability for an ITCF.
-A care recipient may be required to pay an ITCF if they have income over the relevant income free area.
-If the care recipient is:
+Basic Daily Fee (BDF) Prior to 1 November 2025, there were 4 levels of BDF, aligned to the 4 home care package levels (level 1, 2, 3 and 4).
+Refer to the historical Department of Health, Disability and Ageing Care's Schedule of Fees and Charges for the BDF rates.
+Income-tested care fee (ITCF) Prior to 1 November 2025 Services Australia (or DVA if applicable) was responsible for the assessment of income to determine liability for an ITCF.
+A care recipient may have been required to pay an ITCF if they had income over the relevant income free area.
+If the care recipient was:

-Annual and lifetime caps apply to the ITCF Any means-tested care fee (MTCF) paid during an admission to residential care also contributes to home care caps.
-See the Department of Health and Aged Care's Schedule of Fees and Charges for current cap rates.
+Annual and lifetime caps apply to the ITCF Any means-tested care fee (MTCF) paid during an admission to residential care also contributes to lifetime caps.
+See the Department of Health, Disability and Ageing's Schedule of Fees and Charges for current cap rates.

 |